USTC-IMCL/subject-LFIQA-software/README.md

 # subject-LFIQA-software
 light field image subject quality assessment software

-# How to run with our data
+# How to run it with our data
 ### Step 1.

 Download the source code.
 Compile the source code with the Visual studio.